BowenFu/matchit.cpp/GUIDE.md

                 return true; },
         pattern(_) = expr(false));
 }

+// comment out std::cout then uncomment this.
+Outputs are not support in constant expression.
+// static_assert(checkAndlogLarge(100));
 ```

-To use Identifier Patterns,  we need to define/declare the identifiers (`Id<double> s`) first.
+Note that we need to define/declare the identifiers (`Id<double> s`) before using it inside the pattern matching.
 (Do not mark it as const.)
-This can be a little strange if you've use Identifier Patterns in other programming language.
-This is due to the language restriction.
-But don't be upset.
-This added verbosity makes it possible for us to use variables inside patterns.
-You may never be able to do this in other programming language.

-Here `*` operator is used to dereference the value inside identifiers.
+`*` operator is used to dereference the value inside identifiers.
-One thing to note is that identifiers are only valid inside `match` scope.
-Do not try to dereference it outside.
+Identifiers are only valid inside match context.

 Note that we used `and_` here to bind a value to the identifier under some conditions on the value.
 This practice can achieve the functionality of `@` pattern in Rust.
-We recommend always put your identifiers at the end of And pattern (and Or pattern).
+We recommend always put your Identifier pattern at the end of And pattern.
 It is like saying that bind the value to the identifier only when all previous patterns / conditions get met.
-(Also, you may get better perf since we `std::forward` the subject value only for the last subpattern).

 Also note when the same identifier is bound multiple times, the bound values must equal to each other via `operator==`.
 An sample to check if an array is symmetric: